Yasmien Kurdi

 Yasmien Yuson Kurdi-Soldevilla (/tl/; born January 25, 1989) is a Filipino actress and singer.
-She is one of the Final Four in the first season of StarStruck, a reality-based talent search show by GMA Network in the Philippines, where she finished as first runner-up.
-Kurdi graduated magna cum laude from Arellano University with a degree of Bachelor of Arts in political science.
-She is currently an exclusive artist of GMA Network.
+She rose to prominence as a contestant in the first season of StarStruck (2003–2004), a reality-based talent search show on GMA Network, where she finished as the first runner-up.

-She is known for the roles of Mira in the hit fantasy series Encantadia, Salve Dizon de Leon in the remake of Babangon Ako't Dudurugin Kita and Shayne Rodrigo in the hit remake Saan Darating ang Umaga?, a role originally played by Maricel Soriano.
-She was also known in Rhodora X as Angela, Dolores in the hit afternoon drama series Yagit and Ysabel in the hit Sa Piling ni Nanay which extended many times due to high ratings.
+Kurdi gained further prominence in television, portraying Mira on the fantasy series Encantadia (2005), Salve Dizon de Leon on the remake of Babangon Ako't Dudurugin Kita (2008), Shayne Rodrigo on the remake of Saan Darating ang Umaga?
+(2008–2009), Angela on Rhodora X (2014), Dolores on the afternoon drama series Yagit (2014), and Ysabel on Sa Piling ni Nanay (2016–2017).

 As a singer, Kurdi released two studio albums.
-Her first album, In the Name of Love was released in 2006 and attained platinum status while in 2007, her second album, Love Is All I Need, reached gold status.
+Her first album, In the Name of Love, was released in 2006 and attained platinum status, while in 2007, her second album, Love Is All I Need, reached gold status.

 Early life

 Yasmien Yuson Kurdi was born to a Muslim father, Mohammad Kurdi, and Miriam Ong-Yuson, who is a member of Iglesia ni Cristo.
 She is of Lebanese and Chinese Filipino (maternal) descent.
-She spent most of her early life in Kuwait because of her father’s work there, and was there with her family during the Gulf War.
+She spent most of her early life in Kuwait because of her father's work there, and was there with her family during the Gulf War.
 She was a member of the junior choir in her church before joining StarStruck.

 She studied elementary in Jabriya Indian School, high school in Angelicum College and graduated magna cum laude with a degree of political science in Arellano University.